-A Lisfranc injury involves the joints and/or the ligaments of the middle of the foot.
-The Lisfranc ligament is a ligament of the foot that runs between two bones called the medial cuneiform and the second metatarsal.
+A Lisfranc injury involves the joints and/or the ligaments of the midfoot (middle of the foot).
+The Lisfranc is a ligament of the foot that runs between two bones called the medial cuneiform and the second metatarsal.
 The name comes from French surgeon

-There are a variety of causes for this injury such as a car accident, sports injury, or a simple slip and fall.
+There are a variety of causes for a Lisfranc injury such as a car accident, sports injury, or a simple slip and fall.
 Sometimes the injury can be mistaken for a foot sprain when X-rays do not show any broken bones.
 Delaying treatment can sometimes lead

 The common symptoms of a Lisfranc injury are swelling and pain on the top of the foot near the instep.
-Bruising is common, and a bruise on the bottom of the foot also is a clue that this injury has occurred.
+Bruising is common, and a bruise on the bottom of the foot can be a clue that this injury has occurred.
 With a severe injury, the foot may be distorted

-Low-energy injuries can happen when the foot is pointing down and the ball of the foot is planted on the ground.
+Low-energy injuries can happen when the back of the foot twists or presses down with the ball of the foot planted on the ground.
 This can happen during athletic activities such as football but also can occur from a misstep or even missing a stair and

-The diagnosis of a Lisfranc injury is made based on what happened at the time of injury, your symptoms, and an examination of the foot and ankle that compares the injured foot to your uninjured foot.
-Your foot and ankle orthopaedic specialist will examine the middle part of your foot to identify the location of pain and perform tests to check the
+A Lisfranc injury diagnosis is made based on what happened at the time of injury, your symptoms, and an examination of the foot and ankle that compares the injured foot to your uninjured foot.
+Your foot and ankle orthopaedic surgeon will examine the middle part of your foot to identify the location of your pain and perform tests to check the

 If the ligaments and the bones in the middle of the foot are not severely injured, and bones are not shifted out of their normal positions, non-surgical treatment can be successful.
-A cast or CAM boot may be needed for at least six weeks in order for the
+A cast or CAM boot may be needed for at least 6 weeks in order for the

 If the bones or ligaments are injured in a way that causes them to shift out of their normal positions, Lisfranc surgery may be necessary to restore the anatomy of the foot.
 Surgery may involve the placement of plates and screws that may need to be removed later, once the bones and ligaments have healed.